-B. Scoring Justifications
+C. Scoring Justifications

-Applications containing 2-4 sections without a full scoring justification (not referring to supporting documents) will lose one (1) point, and each additional section will result in a one (1) point deduction.
+Applicants must use each scoring justification section in the scoring workbook to fully explain the basis for points claimed in each category.
+The justification must be complete and not refer to supporting documents.
+Applications containing 2-4 sections without a full scoring justification will lose one (1) point, and each additional section will result in a one (1) point deduction.